 The government was keen to reassure young people that these much higher fees could be paid with “income-contingent” student loans, meaning that student debts built up while at university would not need to be paid back until after graduation when borrowers started to earn an income of more than £21,000.

-What was not so broadly advertised was that high rates of interest on the loans would be charged each month while a student was at university, and for the next 30 years after graduation, while repayments comprising an extra 9% “graduate tax” would be taken from monthly pay packets on top of National Insurance contributions of 12% and Basic Rate Income Tax of 20%.
+What was not so broadly advertised was that high rates of interest on the loans would be charged each month while a student was at university, and for the next 30 years after graduation, while repayments comprising an extra 9% “graduate tax” in all but name would be taken from monthly pay packets on top of National Insurance contributions of 12% and Basic Rate Income Tax of 20%.
 A young graduate’s effective tax rate would be a whopping 41%, a far cry from the “posh coffee a day” rhetoric from government ministers.
 The government’s calming tones continued: the current terms and conditions would not change they said, and the threshold would rise in line with inflation.

 Just two years later and using “secondary instruments” that did not need the prior approval of Parliament, the government reneged on their pledge, and froze the threshold at which repayment starts.
 This meant more low-earning graduates would be dragged into repayment more quickly.